2024 Venezuelan presidential election protests: 9 January: Eve of inauguration and resumption of mass mobilisation

 After few months of swarm mobilisation, the Unitary Platform has again called for mass mobilisation in every states in the eve of presidential inauguration before Edmundo González planned return from Dominican Republic to Venezuela.
 While the movement was responded with repression, protesters managed to repel the National Guards which are reported in some cities such as San Cristóbal, Táchira and Valencia, Carabobo Clashes between protesters and National Guards was also reported in Maracaibo.

 The protest also marked the return of the Unitary Platform leaders, María Corina Machado and Juan Pablo Guanipa, after months of hiding.
 Machado was detained following the protest; she was later released and announced on X that she was okay and in a safe place.

 10 January: Inauguration day

 After Maduro was sworn in behind closed doors, there were some protests reported in the country.
 Cacerolazos were reportedly heard in Petare and Catia neighbourhood of Caracas.
 In Bejuma, Carabobo, local residents started to block the national highway.

-As a reaction to the swearing in, Unitary Platform leader María Corina Machado explained what happened to her during the day before while acussing Maduro of having orchestrated an illegitimate coup and assured that de jure President Edmundo González will return to Venezuela as soon as the condition is safe.
+As a reaction to the swearing in, Unitary Platform leader María Corina Machado explained what happened to her during the day before while accusing Maduro of having orchestrated an illegitimate coup and assured that de jure President Edmundo González will return to Venezuela as soon as the condition is safe.
 In a separate statement, Edmundo González addressed the nation saying that he will return to Venezuela no matter what and asked the military to prepare a secure condition for transition.
 The Communist Party of Venezuela also condemned the inauguration and call it "conspiracy of power against popular sovereignty".